A Brief Theology of Fall Color

 Many leaves contain yellow and orange pigments all year round, but in the spring and summer they’re masked by the vivid greens of chlorophyll, the pigment responsible for the absorption of light to provide energy for photosynthesis.
 But as the days shorten and the temperature falls, the chlorophyll breaks down and drains away — and those yellows and oranges begin to shine through.
 They were there all along, quiet and unnoticed, but now they emerge as the green curtain fades.
 If God is a painter of autumn trees, what we see is an art not of addition but of subtraction.
 It’s an art of revelation, of revealing the hidden beauty of what was already there.

-So the next time you take a walk or a bike ride through a landscape alive with changing fall foliage, recall that this grand spectacle — arguably one of the most beautiful annual changes in the world — is a sheer riot of divine glory, a tide of splendor flooding the world with revelation (the yellows and oranges) and transformative protection (the reds and purples).
+So the next time you take a walk or a bike ride through a landscape alive with changing fall foliage, recall that this grand spectacle — arguably one of the most beautiful annual changes in the world — is a sheer riot of divine glory, a tide of splendor flooding the world with revelation (the yellows and oranges) and transformative care (the reds and purples).

 A divine sermon in pigment and light, shimmering for all who have eyes to see.